Korean Chicken Wings

 You’re going to need to buy a couple of ingredients you might not be able to get in your local supermarket but you can get them online, here are the links to buy them:

-- Mix all the sauce ingredients in a bowl and set aside
+- Mix all the sauce ingredients in a saucepan and bring to a slow bubble.

-- Light your Egg and set it up to cook directly over the charcoal with the stainless steel grid at 180°C
+- Light your Egg and set it up to cook indirectly with the stainless steel grid and plate setter at 180°C

 - Cut the chicken wings into two through the joint, I also remove the wing tip with a sharp knife.

-- Cook the chicken wings, turning frequently until they start to crisp on the outside and the internal temp is above 74°C (165°F)
+- Cook the chicken wings at 180°C-200°C, turning frequently until they start to crisp on the outside and the internal temp is above 74°C (165°F).
+I like to do this indirectly.

 - Baste the wings with the sauce and turn a couple of times.